 4. Fill Rate Effectiveness as a Percentage of All Orders

-Concentrating on measuring how collaborative the entire supply chain is needs to be a priority when selecting metrics and KPIs to manage an inventory management operation.
-Tracking Fill Rate Effectiveness as a percentage of all orders directly reflects how many orders or requests for material from production centers are fulfilled.
+Measuring supply chain collaboration needs to be a priority when selecting metrics and KPIs to manage your inventory operation.
+Tracking fill rate effectiveness as a percentage of all orders directly reflects how many orders or requests for material from production centers are fulfilled.
 Taking this metric a step further provides insights into how well production centers are managing inbound inventories to meet customer delivery dates.

-Best-in-class Inventory Management systems are designed to provide Gross Contribution Margin (GCM) performance levels across several different dimensions of business.
+Best-in-class inventory management solutions are designed to provide gross contribution margin (GCM) performance levels across several different dimensions of business.
 GCM is one of the most effective metrics a business can use to evaluate how well collaboration is happening across business units.
-Knowing the GCM attributable to a given production center and tracking performance back to inventory management locations and strategies is a quick way to gain insights into effectiveness levels by location.
+If you know the GCM attributable to a given production center, you can then track performance and effectiveness levels by location.